George Douglas of Helenhill: England and France

 In August 1568, Regent Moray feared that Douglas would use Mary's French income to raise an army to fight Regent Moray in Scotland.
 It was rumoured the Hamiltons would lead 1000 French troops.

 Douglas visited Mary at Sheffield Castle in May 1571.
-She offered to assist him to marry a French woman by granting an income from her estates, but this plan seems to have fallen through.
-Douglas used the money to marry the Lady Balwearie in 1575.
+She offered to assist him to marry a French woman by granting an income from her estates, but this plan seems to have fallen through, (or perhaps, the French name "La Verrerie" is a misreading of "Balwearie").
+Mary asked Archbishop Beaton to help George Douglas obtain the income, recalling his extraordinary service at Lochleven, "tels services ne se font pas tous les jours" - such feats are not done every day.
+Eventually, Douglas used the money to marry the Lady Balwearie in 1575.

+In September 1571, Mary wrote a letter to her banished servants asking them to salute George Douglas in France.
 Back in Scotland, he was involved in sending letters in cipher to Mary, passing six letters concealed in a walking stick to a courier at Dirleton who was arrested at the gate of Sheffield Castle.

 Mary mentioned George Douglas's cipher key in a letter of 1577.
 Mary thought that Douglas, Alexander Erskine, and the laird of Drumquhassle were her allies close to court as Morton's regency ended.
 She wanted James to be taken to France.
+John Drysdale, who had assisted in Mary's escape, was in France in June 1577.
+He applied to the ambassador Amias Paulet for a passport to return to Scotland via England.
+Drysdale told Paulet's secretary that James VI often asked about his mother and why she was held in England.